 Spark plugs are extremely durable and made to last for thousands of miles.
 In fact, while older copper tip plugs are good for up to 30,000 miles, modern platinum and iridium tip plugs can last for up to 100,000 miles before needing replaced.

 That being said, the longevity of spark plugs is dependent on driving conditions and engine performance.
-Sometimes, problems arise that must be dealt with.

 Like anything else, spark plugs suffer wear and tear as they age.
 Their sharp edges become less sharp and more voltage is needed to connect the gaps between the ground and center electrodes.